Worst-Case Complexity of High-Order Algorithms for Pareto-Front Reconstruction: HOP: a High-Order algorithm for Pareto-front reconstruction

 \subsection{Using inexact minimizers}

-In this section, we analyze Algorithm HOP assuming, for every iteration $k$, that $s_k$ approximately minimizes $m_k(x_k,s)$ with respect to $s$.
-We will show that, even using inexact minimizers, we maintain the same worst-case complexity as in the above subsection (up to constant factors).
+In this section, we analyze Algorithm HOP assuming that $s$ is chosen as an approximate minimizer of $m^p(s;x,\sigma)$ for any point $x$ and regularization parameter vector $\sigma$.
+Specifically, we will show that we maintain the same worst-case complexity as in the above subsection (up to constant factors).